 Recovery colleges are part of the NHS.
 They offer free courses about mental health to help you manage your symptoms.
 They can help you to take control of your life and become an expert in your own wellbeing and recovery.
-You can usually self refer to a recovery college.
-But the college may inform your care team.
+You can usually self-refer to a recovery college.

-Unfortunately recovery colleges are not available in all areas.
-To see if there is a recovery college in your area you can use a search engine such as Google.
-Or contact Rethink Mental Illness Advice Service on 0300 5000 927.
+Recovery colleges aren’t available in all areas.
+To see if there is a recovery college in your area you can search in the internet.
+You can use a use a search term like ‘NHS recovery college Leicestershire’.

-A Wellness Recovery Action Plan (WRAP) is a plan that you make.
-The idea of the WRAP is to help you stay well and achieve what you would like to.
+A Wellness Recovery Action Plan (WRAP) is a plan that you make to help you stay well and achieve what you would like to.
 The WRAP looks at areas like how you are affected by your illness and what you could do to manage them.

-There is more information about the WRAP in the further reading section at the end of this factsheet.
+There is more information about the WRAP in the Further Reading section below.

 What risks can schizoaffective disorder cause?

 You can make a crisis plan yourself or you can ask someone to help you.
 A crisis plan is a plan of action that you will follow to help with suicidal feelings.
-Usually a plan will include activities that help you to relax and a list of people.
-The people may be your friends, a health professional or a charity.
+Usually a plan will include people, services and activities that can help you.

 What if I am a carer, friend or relative?

-You can get support if you support someone with schizoaffective disorder.
+You can get support if you care for someone with schizoaffective disorder.
 These are some options for you: